 Teaching and assessment at Leeds are based on best educational practice and we encourage early exposure to clinical settings and patient contact, which aids in the development of core consultation and practical skills.

-At Leeds, our medical school has six ASPIRE-to-Excellence Awards which recognise the quality of assessment, student engagement and social responsibility on our outstanding MBChB course and we're top 10 in the UK for our research power.
+At Leeds, our medical school has six ASPIRE-to-Excellence Awards which recognise the quality of assessment, student engagement and social responsibility on our outstanding MBChB course and over 90% of our research is rated ‘world leading’ or ‘internationally excellent’ (REF 2021).

 Our teaching and learning methods include: